Vyral/nick-shivers/_posts/2020-06-29-will-we-see-appreciation-or-depreciation-this-year.md

 Fannie Mae, Freddie Mac, Mortgage Bankers Association, and the National Association of Realtors all predict appreciation.
 Housing economic forecasts, Zillow, and certain hedge fund groups all predict depreciation.

 Those are the national predictions.
 Let’s take a look at our local market numbers.
-The southwest Washington area inventory levels are down anywhere from 20% to 30%, dropping to the double-digits. **That means sellers will have very little competition in our market.**
+The southwest Washington area inventory levels are down anywhere from 20% to 30%, dropping to the double digits. **That means sellers will have very little competition in our market.**

 {% include pullquote.html %}

-Year over year, pending sales are up significantly over the last five weeks If we go by everything that’s normal in business supply and demand, demand is sky-high and supply has stayed low, meaning that **we could face issues with there not being enough homes on the market given the current buyer demand.**
+Year over year, pending sales are up significantly over the last five weeks.
+If we go by everything normal in business supply and demand, demand is sky-high and supply has stayed low, meaning that **we could face issues with there not being enough homes on the market given the current buyer demand.**

 Now there is a caveat—in certain areas where protests have been occurring during this time of social unrest, there has been an influx of properties hitting the market.
 There, inventory levels aren’t a problem.&nbsp;